Shizen/shizen.github.io/_posts/2018-10-16-GitHub-Pages.md

 ### Escaping

 As server side expansions, Liquid instructions (they don't seem to have any particularly terminology to talk about their "scripting language") are expanded effectively out of context (before, I think, but not tested) from the markdown itself.
 This means that even script in back ticks `` ` `` will be resolved and their resolved values rendered to the page.
-Instead, for liquid one must use the `{% raw %}{% raw %}{% endraw %}{{ "{% endraw %}" }}` marker.
+Instead, for liquid one must use the `{% raw %}{% raw %}{% endraw %}{{ "{%" }}endraw{{ "%}" }}` marker.

 ### Crashes!